-Respect for preferential subscription rights of shareholders is fundamental during capital increases, since it makes it possible to indemnify any shareholder who does not have the means or possibility of subscribing a capital increase that is well received by the market.
+Respect for preferential subscription rights of shareholders is fundamental during capital increases, since it makes it possible to indemnify any shareholder who cannot afford or has no possibility to subscribe to a capital increase that is well received by the market.

-Requests to dilute the delegation of authority in order to cancel the preferential subscription rights of
+Requests to dilute the delegation of authority in order to cancel the preferential subscription rights of shareholders must be strictly limited, both in terms of the discount as well as the percentage of capital requested.